-7.1 Disputes
+7.1 Disputes & Terminations

-When dealing with disputes the Managing Agent Must follow the guidance contained in the publication 'Guidance Note - F01 Complaints Handling' (replicated to be publicly available: 'Advice Note Making a complaint about the management of your block') issued by the Association of Residential Managing Agents and Must:
+When dealing with disputes the Managing Agent must follow the guidance contained in the publication 'Guidance Note - F01 Complaints Handling' (replicated to be publicly available: 'Advice Note Making a complaint about the management of your block') issued by The Property Institute and Must:

-a) maintain and fully implement a published complaints handling procedure appropriate to the size and structure of their organisation meeting the minimum requirements of ARMA and/or any other professional organisation to which they are members;
+- a) maintain and fully implement a published complaints handling procedure appropriate to the size and structure of their organisation meeting the minimum requirements of TPI and/or any other professional organisation to which they are members; - b) be a member of a redress scheme for dealing with complaints in connection with their work which is either a redress scheme approved by the Secretary of State or a government administered redress scheme;

-- b) be a member of a redress scheme for dealing with complaints in connection with their work which is either a redress scheme approved by the Secretary of State or a government administered redress scheme; - See: S.84 Enterprise and Regulatory Reform Act 2013 - offer Clients and Leaseholders access to the redress scheme if the complaint has not been resolved 'in-house' within an eight week period or is deadlocked and abide by their decisions; - d) make all staff aware of its complaints handling procedure; - e) publicise the existence of the complaints handling procedure and ensure this is well known to all Clients and Leaseholders, including response times for the various stages included.
-The full contact details of the Ombudsman must be provided (including address, telephone number, email and website); - f) when requested, provide a copy of their procedure to any Leaseholder or Client; - g) ensure that for complaints about their staff, the procedure provides for them to be made to an appropriately senior person.
+See: S.84 Enterprise and Regulatory Reform Act 2013

+- c) offer Clients and Leaseholders access to the redress scheme if the complaint has not been resolved 'in-house' within an eight-week period or is deadlocked and abide by their decisions; - d) make all staff aware of its complaints handling procedure; - e) publicise the existence of the complaints handling procedure, including on any website, and ensure this is well known to all Clients and Leaseholders, including response times for the various stages included.
+The full contact details of the Ombudsman must be provided (including address, telephone number, email and website); - f) when requested, provide a copy of their procedure to any Leaseholder or Client; - g) ensure that for complaints about their staff, the procedure provides for them to be made to an appropriately senior person; - h) Should maintain a complaint handling log.